Patient, Health Plan Member,

 **Conducted every other year

 We are preparing our workforce to inclusively address the diverse needs of patients, families, and communities.
 We are committed to delivering a quality, culturally appropriate health care experience.
 Being culturally aware enhances our patient, health plan member, resident, and customer experience; allows employees and patients to feel valued and respected; considers the perspectives of others; and reminds us to treat others the way they want to be treated.

 Our Cultural Awareness Initiative provides tools and resources that enable our employees to deliver treatment and services that value dignity and respect.
 The tools and resources respond to the health, beliefs, and practices, and the cultural and linguistic needs of our diverse patients, employees, and health plan members in the communities we serve.
-This initiative ensures our ability to provide health care for all communities, including people of color, refugees, immigrants, the LGBTQ community, and people with disabilities (in partnership with the Disabilities Resource Center).
+This initiative ensures our ability to provide health care for all communities, including people of color, refugees, immigrants, the LGBT community, and people with disabilities (in partnership with the Disabilities Resource Center).